RMLemos/Contact_Board/README.md

 This project is a functional web applicaction in Python and Django.
 This project has two applicactions.
 The first one is a backoffice where we can create and manage a contact list, update and/or delete them.
 There is also a website for an Ebook.
 The contacts from the form of the website will be saved in the same dababase of the backoffice.

-The app Backoffice of this project was created following the project Agenda of the Udemy couse Curso de Python 3 do básico ao avançado - com projetos reais.

 ### Contact Board Main Page
 ![Contact Board main Image](/landingpage/static/landingpage/images/contact_manager.png)